Skip to main content

 We're delighted you have applied, or are considering applying, to study at Kingston University in 2021.
 Please bookmark this page to stay updated with the latest information about applying to study at Kingston University.

 Despite the coronavirus pandemic situation, you can rest assured your application will be considered, and processed, in exactly the same way as normal.
-And, although we've closed our buildings, except for halls of residence, the university is open.

 You can still easily:

 We understand you may have extra questions for us at this time.
 Please use the Q&A on this page to answer your questions.
 In the Q&A you'll also find the University's contact information.

 We have an exciting schedule of virtual Open Day events and webinars for you, where you can learn more about Kingston, the University and campus life.

 Please get in touch with us if you have any questions or enquiries.
 We are here to help.

 Despite the restrictions due to the coronavirus pandemic you can rest assured your application will be considered and processed in exactly the same way as normal.